 On April 28, 2018, Gravity CEO Dan Price spoke at the Conscious Capitalism Conference in Dallas, Texas, where he was interviewed about his views on employee pay and the role of money in business.
 Conscious Capitalism is a movement designed to elevate the role of business in society by using the mechanisms of capitalism to create prosperity for everyone.
-To hear Dan’s full interview with Dev Patnaik, the CEO of Silicon Valley-based strategy and innovation firm Jump Associates, click on the audio file or read the complete transcript below.
+Read Dan’s full interview with Dev Patnaik, the CEO of Silicon Valley-based strategy and innovation firm Jump Associates, below:

 Dev Patnaik: We’re going to have a conversation now with one of the most interesting people I’ve met in a long time.
 Dan Price is the CEO and founder of Gravity Payments, which he founded back in 2004 when he was nineteen in his college dorm room.
 How many of you could start a credit card processing company in your college dorm room?
 It’s a fascinating thing.
 And he’s grown that business to be 200 employees, navigated it through the Great Recession, and then he did something in 2015 which was truly amazing.
 You see, he had a realization that his own folks couldn’t be truly happy, couldn’t get to that place of grace, if they weren’t making enough money.
 And he looked and he saw that that baseline would be $70,000.
 So what he did was he raised the minimum wage of his company to be $70,000.
 And to financially make it work out, he also then lowered his own salary from a million dollars to $70,000.
 He got printed up in Fast Company and Inc. and all sorts of places, so you can read about it there.
 He also got called out in conservative talk radio as being a socialist, and we’ll talk about that as well.
 But I think what’s been really interesting is to watch him grow from there.
 So if you want to learn more about the $70,000 minimum wage, there are plenty of places where you can read it.
 What I’d love for us to find out today is a window into the story and into the mind and into the spirit of an entrepreneur who is a Conscious Capitalist.
 Please welcome Dan Price.